ejabu/flutter_save_last_route/README.md

 ### 2. Listening on Route Changes using `Route observer`

-Nonetheless, Flutter provides on MaterialApp, we can have some "`middleware`" to capture those changes on route stacks.
+Nonetheless, Flutter provides on MaterialApp, that we can have some "`middleware`" to capture those changes on route stacks.

 We may have this on our MyApp widget :